GSA/digitalcorps.gsa.gov/_fellows/2024/lisette-solis.md

 track: ['Product Management']
 ---

 Lisette recently graduated from the University of Chicago with a Master’s in Computational Analysis and Public Policy.
-Prior to graduate school, she worked as a product manager and data analyst at a US trade non-profit and the New Zealand Law Society.
+Prior to graduate school, she worked as a product manager and data analyst at a U.S. trade non-profit and the New Zealand Law Society.

-Outside of work, Lisette enjoys biking, swimming, travelling, and cooking projects.
+Outside of work, Lisette enjoys biking, swimming, traveling, and cooking projects.
 She is based in New York and loves exploring the city in her free time.